 “It has now become clear to us that what we thought was a common market is nothing more than a project to create a federal superstate in which our sovereignty, Britain’s national identity, would be extinguished”.

-But it wasn’t only britain’s sovereignty that was compromised.
+But it wasn’t only Britain’s sovereignty that was compromised.
 By 1993 15 nations were persuaded to take the next step and form the European Union.
 By 2005 a total of 25 nations had submitted to EU control.
 These once independent countries are now being asked to ratify an EU-constitution that would formalize their subservience.
-The EU-model has been so succesful in absorbing the authority from independent states that internationalists are replicating this formula around the world.
-In january 2004 press from Islamabad reports:
+The EU-model has been so successful in absorbing the authority from independent states that internationalists are replicating this formula around the world.
+In January 2004 press from Islamabad reports:

-”The nations of South Asia agreed friday on the framework for a free trade zone that would encompass one-fifth of the world’s population.
-The trade agreement would allow harmonisation of tariffs and the establishment of a regional development bank”.
+“The nations of South Asia agreed on Friday on the framework for a free trade zone that would encompass one-fifth of the world’s population.
+The trade agreement would allow harmonization of tariffs and the establishment of a regional development bank”.